radiopushka/Frameo_Linux/README.md

 | Touch panel (GSL1680)  | ⚠️ Not fully tested                           |
 | On‑board Wi‑Fi (XR819) | ❌ Not working                                |

+You can solder a USB hub controller to the USB connector on the board and expand the number of USB slots you have available.
+Then you can 3d print a case encapsulating everything.

 ## Full boot directory
 From the Kernel Boot Directory release, download the bootimage.tar.xz